artlantis/MagentoTutorial/Tutorial - Intro & First Extension/README.md

 	    </modules>
 	</config>

-Finally, we ensure the module is active. - Clear your Magento cache.
+Finally, we ensure the module is active (Clear your Magento cache).

 * In the Magento Admin, go to System->Configuration->Advanced.
 * Expand "Disable Modules Output" (if it isn't already).